GLAM-Workbench/glam-workbench.github.io/docs/web-archives/get-all-versions.md

   - toc
 ---

-*Works with AWA, NZWA, IA, & UKWA*
+*Works with AWA, IA, NLNZ, UKWA, & UKGWA*

 You can find all the archived versions of a web page by requesting a Timemap from a Memento-compliant repository.
 If the repository has a CDX API, you can get much the same data by doing an exact url search.
 This code and examples in this notebook help you to work with both.